We’re racing towards a ‘perfect storm’ for even more corporations to embrace (or at least explore) flexible workspaces for some or all of their teams.

 Some ideas, opportunities & calls to actions.

-#1 – Join the Coworking Convo on 25 June 2020 all about attracting remote workers, WFH and Corporates.
+25 June 2020 topic: all about attracting remote workers, WFH and Corporates.

 Bonus – Make sure your workspace is discoverable, especially in places these new decision-makers may be looking.

-- Yea, I know!
-Copy-pasting your listing info across 100 sites is frustrating and inefficient.
+Yea, I know!
+Copy-pasting your listing info across 100 sites is frustrating and an inefficient use of human work-time.
 It’s why Syncaroo exists (full-disclosure: I’m a co-founder of Syncaroo).